Site icon Circuit Ideas for You

 Simple LED Alert for Telephone Off-Hook Detection Circuit

-This LED Alert for Telephone Off-Hook Detection Circuit is designed to show when a phone line is in use by lighting up an LED.
+This Simple LED Alert for Telephone Off-Hook Detection Circuit shows when phone is in use by turning ON the LED.

-The circuit runs on a simple 3V battery making it easy to use and practical.
+Circuit runs on simple 3V battery which is easy and practical.

 Circuit Working: